CoAxLab/groovy/README.md

 working directory.
 You can also specify a different path in params.m.

 The `all_subjects` variable contains a list of subject IDs.
 The script will look for those IDs as separate directories when running.
+By default, `all_subjects` is populated with all the directories in the `global_params.fdata_root`.

 Within those subject ID directories, the script will look into `rs_dir`, which can be a filepath with multiple directories (just separate with the usual `/`).
+By default, this is set to the `my_sesses` variable, which by default contains all the directories within each subject directory.
+If you don't have separate sessions, set `my_sesses = '';` and `rs_dir` to whatever directory inside the subject directory the data is in.
+Set `rs_dir = '';` if the images are within the subject directories themselves.
+The value of `rs_dir` can specify longer filepaths, for example, `rs_dir = '<top_level_dir>/<lower_level_dir>'`.

-Finally, the script has a filter, `sub_struct.raw_filter`, to find files within that `rs_dir` directory.
-Make your unprocessed file will pass that filter (having the same name works).
+Finally, the script has a regular expression filter, `sub_struct.raw_filter`, to find input files within `rs_dir` directories.
+Construct a regular expression pattern that will match all unprocessed files you wish to preprocess.

 ### Specify other scan-specific parameters
 Other important parameters to review in **params.m** include
 * TR: `sub_struct.TR`
-* number of slices per volume: `nslices`
-* slice time (TR/(number of slices per volume)): `global_params.slicetime`
 * number of volumes: `ntrs`

+The number of slices per volume is calculated per image (using `spm_vol`).
+The slice time duration is calculated as TR/(number of slices per volume).

 ## Running
 After configuring **params.m**, simply run `batch_preprocess` in MATLAB to